ayushthakur/ayushthakur.dev/content/post/monthly-review-2023.md

 - visited jaipur for a friend's wedding, I realized that I really struggle with food in Rajasthan.
 I am not a fan of the cuisine (probably it is the lack of egg availability)
 - visited my niece in Pune.
 Don't be afraid of talking technical things with kids, they might enjoy it.
 - If you are in Pune, you should order Alphonso from Malpani Mangoes atleast once (it's quite good)
 - went to write club bangalore again, I must go there often.
-Good fiction writing is just brilliant
+Good fiction writing is a difficult and rewarding skill to have
+- attended India's first skating disco.
+It was great for photos and videos but overall, not as fun as it looked on camera
+- took two besties out for dinner, realized we should do it more often.
+Atleast once every quarter
+- travelled to Nepal for brother-in-laws wedding

+## May
+- sprained my neck while doing high reps lateral raises.
+I hate neck pain
+- went to a dance bar in Kathmandu spent 30 secons and walked out
+- bought new pair of shoes for mother, her most expensive pair till date and absolutely love how she wears them
+- took a diet break for a week.
+Realized that I do not enjoy dirty eating anymore
 -